-Year eight site selection was completed in March 2018.
-Because we completed the original Coastal Wetland Monitoring site list in 2015 (year 5), we are now going through that list again.
+Year nine site selection was completed in March 2019.
+Because we completed the original Coastal Wetland Monitoring site list in 2015 (year 5), we are now going through that list again, according to the experimental design.
 In 2016, we sampled the same site list as was generated for 2011.
-This summer we sampled the sites sampled in 2013.
+This summer we sampled the sites sampled in 2014.
 Differences in the site list between successive sampling rounds (e.g., 2011 vs. 2016) are most often associated with special benchmark sites.
 Benchmark sites (sites of special interest for restoration or protection) can be sampled more than once in the five year sampling rotation, and may be sites that were not on the original sampling list.
+The dramatic change in Great Lakes water levels has also affected what wetlands we are able to sample for which biota.
+This has also resulted in differences in sites sampled between 2014 and 2019.